jwatson-CO-edu/SPARROW/README.md

 # Petri Language
-An interpreted language written in [Zig](https://ziglang.org/), with the goals of learning language design and introducing straightforward, automated parallelism to the computing world.
+An interpreted language written in [Zig](https://ziglang.org/), with the goals of learning language design and introducing straightforward, automated, and tunable parallelism to the computing world.

 ## `DEV PLAN`
 Task Key: